candycode/loco/README.md

 developing GUI applications, including HUD type of interfaces on top of OpenGL/OpenSceneGraph.

-Here is come code that opens a webpage and changes the DOM on the fly at load time

 A minimal number of native UI widgets is supported mainly to access system dialogs and some non-standard(across operating system) controls such as the MacOS drawer and top menu bar.